History Walk: The Pest House

 Geocaching took me to a lot of special places, and made me enjoy local history.

 This cache has been placed with the permission from Mr. Mike Moran, Director of the IC Parks.
 There is a large trail to lead you almost to the cache, which is located about 20 yards south from the “Pest House”.
+The coords bounce around, but the large lock-n-lock sandwich container is inside a fallen tree, a few feet west from the trail.

 Please, respect the park rules.
 Open from dawn to dusk.